Hydramata/hydramata.github.com/_drafts/vision-statement.md

 ## What are the functional requirements for a “base” IR?

-The initial development of Hydramata will deliver a Minimal Viable Product (MVP).
-It is not an exhaustive list of requirements but rather the kinds of things we need the system to do and in what way (configurable?) in preparation for re-architecture planning.
-The below number represents epics or a number of epics per heading.
+The initial goal of Hydramata is to deliver a Minimal Viable Product (MVP) for a self-deposit based digital repository.
+Its development will not be guided by an exhaustive list of requirements for a digital repository ecosystem.
+Instead, Hydramata will focus on providing a flexible and capable foundation that provides the following features:

 ### 1. Users can log in using credentials provided by the implementing institution

 - Primary users include: Faculty, delegates, students, and library  support staff
-- The Hydramata authentication system should be able to integrate with common systems like: LDAP, CAS, or Shibboleth.
+- The Hydramata authentication system should be able to integrate with common providers such as: LDAP, CAS, or Shibboleth.
 - Hydramata should allow the authentication of collaborators external to the implementing institution either through federation, e.g. Shibboleth, or by supporting distributed authorization providers e.g. ORCID.

 ### 2. The accuracy, persistence, security, and recoverability of what users upload will be maintained throughout the system.